aws-samples/amazon-sumerian-hosts/README.md

 - [Babylon.js](packages/amazon-sumerian-hosts-babylon/test/integration_test/README.md)
 - [Three.js](packages/amazon-sumerian-hosts-three/test/integration_test/README.md)

-### Examples Folder
+### Examples and Demos
-Each of the implementation packages have their own examples attached to them.
+Each of the integration packages have their own examples or demos attached to them.
 Each of these files contain enough code to stand up and verify the code is working properly.
 To verify, open up a local server for the package you are modifying:
 ```
 npm run start-{engine-name}
 ```
-Substitute `engine-name` with 'core', 'babylon' or 'three', depending on which you are testing.
+Substitute `engine-name` with 'babylon' or 'three', depending on which you are testing.

 Then open the browser location for the server, and then the example file.
 Open up the developer console for the browser, and verify that the scene properly loads without errors.